EnterpriseDB/tpa/RELNOTES.md

 ## v21.1 (unreleased)

+This release has experimental support for deploying EPAS (EDB Postgres Advanced Server) for internal use, and the next release will make this feature generally available.

 ### Minor changes

 - Adapt to new repository filenames/section names CentOS 8 (fixes "Cannot find a valid baseurl for repo: AppStream" errors)

+- Set `ssl_min_protocol_version = 'TLSv1.2'` wherever supported
+  (Postgres 12 and above, or 2ndQPostgres 11 and above)

+- Improve installation instructions, especially for MacOS X users

 ### Bugfixes

 - Stop postgres messages from falling through to be logged to /var/log/syslog

+- Fix errors about `my_hosts_lines` being undefined when running `tpaexec rehydrate`

+- Specify postgres_host and postgres_port when running pgbench

+- Reject empty lines in `--hostnames-from` input file (which would result in "list object has no element 2" exceptions from `tpaexec configure`)

+- Fix default systemd target for docker containers, so that restarting the container correctly restarts all of its services

 ## v20.11 (2020-12-15)